-- 54. The Territory's Department of Environment and Coastal Resources is responsible for the conservation, protection and management of the Territory's natural resources, including wetlands, which cover nearly half of the surface of the islands.
+- 57. The Territory's Department of Environment and Coastal Resources is responsible for the conservation, protection and management of the Territory's natural resources, including wetlands, which cover nearly half of the surface of the islands.
 Most of the Territory's tourism-based economy hinges on maintaining a natural environment of high quality.
 While Providenciales and, to a lesser extent, Grand Turk are undergoing rapid development, many of the other islands, such as North Caicos, Middle Caicos and South Caicos, are experiencing less development.
-East Caicos remains largely untouched and ecologically intact. - 55.
+East Caicos remains largely untouched and ecologically intact. - 58.
 The Department requires an environmental impact assessment to be conducted for all development projects to ensure that such development will not cause undue damage to the environment and that the best options are taken into account and/or inevitable impacts are mitigated.
-According to the administering Power, careful attention is given to the delicate balance between development and environmental preservation. - 56.
+According to the administering Power, careful attention is given to the delicate balance between development and environmental preservation. - 59.
 The Territory regularly participates in regional meetings sponsored by the Caribbean Regional Fisheries Mechanism, at which planning for sustainable fisheries and disaster risk management are discussed along with climate change issues.
-The administering Power also continues to provide funds for projects focused on environmental sustainability.

-57. In the communiqué adopted at the fifth meeting of the Overseas Territories Joint Ministerial Council, in 2016, the Government of the United Kingdom and the overseas territories recognized the impact that climate change had on the economies, infrastructure and ecosystems of the territories and the important interest of the overseas territories in international efforts to combat and mitigate the effects of climate change.
-The Government of the United Kingdom committed itself to consulting with territorial Governments on the issue of the application of the Paris Agreement to the territories.
-It reiterated its full commitment to consulting the overseas territories ahead of its participation in international forums on climate change to ensure that their priorities were taken into account and to including them in delegations, where appropriate, while welcoming the territories' links with regional and international organizations.
+The administering Power also continues to provide funds for projects focused on environmental sustainability. - 60.
+In the communiqué adopted at the sixth meeting of the Overseas Territories Joint Ministerial Council, the Governments of the United Kingdom and the overseas territories recognized that the destruction wrought by Hurricane Irma and Hurricane Maria had served as a reminder of the vulnerability of the overseas territories to climate change-related events and the devastating effect that they could have on the lives and livelihoods of those who lived there.
+They committed themselves to continuing the practice of mutual engagement ahead of international forums on climate change, to ensure that the views and priorities of the overseas territories were fully reflected in negotiations.
+It was agreed that a representative from the territories would attend the twenty-fourth session of the Conference of the Parties to the United Nations Framework Convention on Climate Change, to be held in Katowice, Poland, from 3 to 14 December 2018, as part of the delegation of the United Kingdom, highlighting the value of their presence in helping to amplify the shared message of the need for a high degree of ambition on climate change-related targets.
+The United Kingdom reiterated its commitment to working with the overseas territories on the issue of extending the application of treaties concerning climate change to the territories, including taking forward the work to extend its ratification of the Doha Amendment to the Kyoto Protocol to those territories that had indicated their readiness for it, through initial consultation with territories that had an interest in participating in meetings concerning the Paris Agreement to be held in the first half of 2018.
+The importance of work in the territories on climate change adaptation and mitigation and collaboration between the territories to share best practices on environmental management and climate change issues, including through the annual meetings of ministers of the environment of the territories, was emphasized.